 There is a fee involved in registration and you must renew your registration every ten years.
 Even if registered, an unused trademark can be removed from the register via someone else seeking to use it.

 Known as a non-use application, this can occur at any time during registration of a trademark.
-If a competing party can establish the trademark has been unused for three years, they may be able to remove it from the register.
+If a competing party can establish the trademark has not been used for three years, they may be able to remove it from the register.
 Applications filed in bad faith can also be removed from the register.

 Defending copyright vs trademark infringement is handled differently.
 This is largely down to the fact that copyright has no formal registration process, whereas trademarks do.
 This can present some more unique challenges for those asserting their copyright rights.